RohanPoojary/funnel/README.md

   - [ ] Not Operation
   - [ ] Comparision between attributes of a struct
   - [ ] Renaming of attribute names ( Final output has to be a list of maps )
-  - [ ] Filtering map with query keywords as keys.
+  - [ ] Filtering struct which has query keywords as attributes.

 # Contributing
-Its a new project so please free to contribute.
+It's a new project so please feel free to contribute.
 Reporting bugs will also help.

 # License
 The source code is released under MIT License.
 Check the [License](https://github.com/RohanPoojary/membrane/blob/master/LICENSE) file for more information